CJPrindle/color-seek/README.md

 `*Required`

-When no output directory is specified the **color-seek-cli** directory will be used.
+When no output directory is specified the **color-seek** directory will be used.
 If no output name is specified the input file name will be used.

 All file types can be rendered by adding the corresponding command switch.
 If no output type is given then only the